 Timer or control system wear

 In older washing machines, mechanical timers control the progression of cycles.
 Over time, internal contacts or gears can wear out, leading to inconsistent operation.
 The machine may fail to advance automatically or only work when the dial is positioned precisely.
+This can create the impression of random behavior, although the problem is usually confined to a worn timer mechanism or control system component.

 Load Balance: A Subtle but Powerful Factor